 The U.S. House of Representatives passed their version of a tax bill last week.
 But the Senate, from which it has already faced resistance, is expected to vote on their version of the bill after Thanksgiving.

 Any signs of repositioning ahead of the vote would be liable to impact investors' thinking on the bill.

-Alibaba also gained 1.23 percent after the e-commerce giant said it would invest $2.87 billion in China's top hypermart operator Sun Art.
+Alibaba gained 1.37 percent after the e-commerce giant said it would invest $2.87 billion in China's top hypermart operator Sun Art.

 Health stocks fell, weighed by a 2.25 percent drop in Merck shares after Roche announced two trial wins for its new cancer and haemophilia drugs.